joseortegalabra/Optimization-Industrial-Process-Advanced/README.md

 ### Improves vs base codes
 This repo has the following improves (complexity increment) againts the base codes (that you can find in this repo: https://github.com/joseortegalabra/Optimization-Industrial-Process)

-- Adding models (In the base end-to-end project 3 models are development and including into optimization engine.
-In this notebook at least there are 4 models)
+- **Adding models** (In the base end-to-end project 3 models are development and including into optimization engine.
+In this notebook at least there are 4 models).
+Important: Adding models in the same stage and share some features NC and features C. So, this is a little problem to thinking and solve.

+- **Include transformations in the pipeline of models** (standarscaler, polynomial features, operations in columns).
+Interesting transformations that are not supported: minmaxscaler, custom function in columns operations.

-- Training more complex models (Ensembles models: bagging, boosting, etc)
+- **Training more complex models** (Ensembles models: bagging, boosting, etc)

-- Using Gurobi Licence
+- **Using Gurobi Licence**

+- **Train piecewise models**: Not exactly but following this idea.
+Split the data according one important feature and train differents models for each segment generated.
+The idea is have a better global model with the split of the data because a difference in the distribution of the data had identified.

+- **Optimization Engine with piecewise model**: Include the piecewise trained into optimization engine with a selection of the models according the segment

 - Parametrize the codes of Gurobi Optimizer (creation of decision var, constraints, etc)